codac-team/codac/doc/manual/manual/contractors/analytic/sepimage.rst

       :end-before: [sepimage-1-end]
       :dedent: 4

-We then need a contractor for the unit disk, and gnomonic atlas for its boundary (the unit circle).
+We then need a contractor for the unit disk, and a gnomonic atlas for its boundary (the unit circle).
 For the atlas, the image of :math:`\left[-1,1\right]` by the function

 .. math::